 We believe that viewing of wildlife in their natural habitat is the best way to experience the incredible biodiversity Asia still has to offer.

-We support ABTA’s (Association of British Travel Agents) Global Welfare Guidance for Animals in Tourism, and to be of practical use, we have have identified five sensitive areas where the tourism industry and wildlife in our region may have conflicting interests:
+We are working with ABTA’s (Association of British Travel Agents) Global Welfare Guidance for Animals in Tourism [no link], in particular we are focusing on the following five sensitive areas where the tourism industry and wildlife in our region may have conflicting interests:

 - All elephants experiences designed for tourists.